emard/esp32blesynscan/README.md

     ...
 SynScan pro -> Settings -> Connect Settings -> Serial
     ...
 Serial Port: COM1
     ... press top "<" touch btn then "Connect" btn will appear.
     ...
-Touch "Connect" btn it should work
+Touch "Connect" btn, maybe need to retry few times ... it should work

 SynScanPro can be debugged from wine: